tavern-works/tavern-works.github.io/index.md

 The [User Guide](guide.html) explains how to use the VTT itself.

+The [Roadmap](roadmap.html) explains what the subscription tiers will eventually look like and what else I need to do to get there.

 I also maintain a list of frequently asked questions (FAQ) [here](faq.html).

 ## Legal